abuzhi/airflow/CONTRIBUTING.md

 *You can skip one or more of the checks by specifying comma-separated list of checks to skip in SKIP variable:*
 `SKIP=flake8,mypy pre-commit run --all-files`

-*You can run only one mypy checks manually on a single file (or list of files) by running:*
-`pre-commit run mypy --files PATH_TO_FILE`.
-Example: `pre-commit run mypy --files airflow/operators/bash_operator.py`

 ## Skipping pre-commit hooks